-Start completing the table by asking about the largest loan.
-Work across the columns in the table for each loan, starting with the largest loan owed and working down to the smallest loan owed, for up to five loans.
-Be sure the respondent excludes debt secured by the operation's assets, even if the loan was for non-farm purposes.
-The amount of off-farm debt secured by farm assets is to be reported in Section J, Item 19.
+Be sure the respondent excludes debt entirely for non-farm purposes even if the loan was secured by the operation's assets.
+For example, a loan for a child's education with the farm as collateral would NOT be reported in this Section.
+The amount of this off-farm debt secured by farm assets is to be reported in Section J, Item 17.
 Include all other debt owed by the farm that is secured by farm assets.

-Column 1 - Lender V1 only
+Column 1 - Lender